UZURV Rider Policies

 Key things to remember:

-2. If you cancel your UZURV trip less than one hour before the scheduled pick-up time, you may be charged with a “Late Cancellation.”
-Repeated Late Cancellations may result in a suspension of your access to UZURV.
+- If you cancel your UZURV trip less than two hours before the scheduled pick-up time, you may be charged with a “Late Cancellation.”

-3. If a UZURV vehicle arrives on-time and you fail to take their UZURV trip, you may be charged with a “No-Show.”
+- If a UZURV vehicle arrives on-time and you fail to take their UZURV trip, you may be charged with a “No-Show.”
 Repeated No-Shows may result in a suspension of your access to UZURV.

 Definitions

 No-Show – A no-show occurs when a UZURV vehicle arrives on-time for a scheduled trip, and the rider fails to take the trip.
-Riders who routinely commit no-shows may be subject to a temporary loss of access to services provided by UZURV.

 UZURV Procedures for Charging Riders with Late Cancellations and No-Shows

-3. When UZURV arrives on-time to transport a rider, the driver will attempt to meet the rider at either the curb or the outermost door of the rider’s pick-up address—depending on the rules set by the local transit agency.
+- When UZURV arrives on-time to transport a rider, the driver will attempt to meet the rider at either the curb or the outermost door of the rider’s pick-up address—depending on the rules set by the local transit agency.
 If the driver is unable to locate the rider, the driver will contact UZURV’s Customer Service Center who will attempt to reach the rider by phone.
 If the driver is unable to connect with the rider within five minutes, UZURV will mark the trip as a “No-Show,” and the driver will continue to their next assigned pick-up.
 Please note.
 The driver will not depart until five minutes after arriving or five minutes after the start of the rider’s scheduled pick-up time, whichever comes later.

-4. UZURV will not automatically cancel a rider’s trips after the rider has received a No-Show.
+- UZURV will not automatically cancel a rider’s subsequent trips after the rider has received a No-Show.
 Therefore, even if a rider has more than one trip on the same day, the rider must contact UZURV to cancel any and all unwanted trips.
 For example: if the rider has scheduled a round trip to work, school or a medical appointment, and the rider fails to take the morning trip, the rider must still contact UZURV to cancel the return trip.
 Otherwise, the rider may be charged with a second No-Show.

 Penalties for Excessive Late Cancellations and No-Shows